-• Strongly Agree 14 46%
+• Strongly Agree 10 42%

-• Agree 8 27%
+• Agree 7 29%

-• Neutral 7 24%
+• Neutral 6 25%

-• Disagree 1 3%
+• Disagree 1 4%

 • Strongly Disagree 0 0%

 This DP was supported by the stakeholders.
 With the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with the original DP14 and DP15 into a consolidated Systemisation Design Principle.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with technical matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.